Raybert Productions: History of BBS Productions

 After producing Five Easy Pieces in 1969, the two partners took on a third partner, Stephen Blauner, naming their expanded company BBS Productions (for Bert, Bob and Steve).
 Blauner, who'd also been involved with the Monkees series (even getting a name-check in one episode, as a gangster), later produced New Monkees in the 1980s, under the name Straybert Productions.
 On December 31, 1971, BBS sold all of its outstanding shares of its stocks to Columbia Pictures.

 The Last Picture Show (1971) and Hearts and Minds (1974 Academy Award winner for Best Documentary Feature) were but two distinctly iconoclastic features from BBS Productions among some of the most influential and enduring classics of the early 1970s New Hollywood era which anticipated the rise of American independent film through the 1980s and '90s.
 After a cameo in Head and small part in Easy Rider, Jack Nicholson starred in three others—Five Easy Pieces (1970), A Safe Place (1971), & The King of Marvin Gardens (1972)—as well as co-wrote Drive, He Said (1971), which was his directorial debut.
 In fact, the only BBS narrative film that Nicholson does not appear in is Picture Show.

+Blauner would later recall the Raybert brand with "Straybert Productions" in order to produce New Monkees, a reboot of the Monkees TV series.